Skip to main content

 A trade occurs when a buyer and seller match on a price.
 This happens when either the seller lowers their offer to meet a buyer’s bid, or when the buyer increases their bid to meet a seller’s offer.

-For NZX-listed investments, you can view this info in Sharesies by adding NZX market depth to your Sharesies account for $10 per month (you get your first month free!).
+For NZX-listed investments, you can view this info in Sharesies by adding NZX market depth to your Sharesies account.

 Sometimes, individual market and limit orders placed for NZX shares are sent to market with similar orders placed by other investors—this is called ‘aggregation’.
 If your order is aggregated, it may not be possible to see your individual order in the NZX market depth queue.